Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

 The plan allows victims of racism and discrimination to file anonymous complaints and increases penalties for individuals accused of discrimination.
-In Germany, the government also established an anti-racism agency to promote racial diversity in public sectors.
+In Germany, the government has also established an anti-racism agency to promote racial diversity in public sectors.

 Source